Limits Involving the Definition of e, Power Expansions & Higher Derivatives of Inverse Functions

 \[\boxed{L = e^{-5/12}}\]

-This is a beautiful result – a number between 0 and 1 that you could never guess without the technique.
+This is a notable result – a value between 0 and 1 that cannot be determined without the technique.

-Explore – watch the product converge as \(n\) grows:
+Interactive demonstration – convergence of the product as \(n\) grows:

 Increase \(n\) with the slider and watch the green dot converge to \(e^{-5/12} \approx 0.659\).